 Fiterman Hall is equipped with two staircases, A and B. Staircase A is on the east-side of the building located on the West Broadway side of Fiterman Hall.
-Please exit on the West Broadway Side and proceed away from the building by making a left on West Broadway then a left on Park Place and cross over to Greenwich St. Staircase B will allow you to exit at Barclay Street.
-Please proceed away from the building and cross over to the park.
-Staircase B which is located on the Southside of the building will allow you to exit the building on to Barclay Street.
+Please exit on the West Broadway Side and proceed away from the building by making a left on West Broadway then a left on Park Place and cross over to Greenwich St. Staircase B which is located on the Southside of the building will allow you to exit the building on to Barclay Street.
 Please proceed away from the building and cross over to the park.
 There are two spiral staircases one is on the South side of the building, and one is on the North side.

 The College strongly recommends that during an evacuation you DO NOT use the spiral staircase.
 If you are on one of the spiral staircases during an evacuation, please stay to the right and hold onto the handrail get off the next floor and use the staircase.
 The Spiral Staircase on the North side goes from floors 10 to 4.
 Once you reach the 4th floor landing you should turn left and use staircase A to exit the building.
 The other spiral staircase is on the South side and goes from 10 to 5, once you reach the 5th floor you should turn left and use staircase B. Move away from the building.
 Do not stand in front of or near the entrances to the building.
-Do not; block fire department access to the building.
+Do not block fire department access to the building.
 Always know two ways out and familiarize yourself with the escape routes in the event of an emergency.